 Summer jobs are certainly on that list of options and can be very attractive to potential employers if described correctly.
 Having a job relevant to your career field would be the most valuable, but even unrelated jobs have worth.
 If you spent your summer waitressing at a restaurant or working the customer service desk in a clothing store, you’ve learned how to deal with the public, manage difficult people, and efficiently handle challenges.
 These are all things employers look for.
 “When it comes to part-time jobs, you want to look at opportunities that are relevant to your field in terms of skill sets,” says Rodriguez.
 “You want to learn transferrable skills that can be applied to multiple positions.”

-Kayla Stangis, a rising sophomore and vocal music education major at the University of Northern Colorado, lists jobs as a data entry assistant and a barista at Starbucks on her resume.
-“I think it's important to list all of my work experience for a possible employer to see,” she says.
+Kayla Stangis, a vocal music education major at the University of Northern Colorado, lists jobs as a data entry assistant and a barista at Starbucks on her resume.
+“I think it’s important to list all of my work experience for a possible employer to see,” she says.
 “That way they can see how diverse I am even before meeting me in person, and it starts things off in the right direction.”

-How to List it on Your Resume
+How to List it on Your Resume:

 Work Experience